Shubhranil-Basak/Automatic-Traffic-Light/README.md

 LED : https://tinyurl.com/yc5w423x : ₹125

 IR Sensors : https://tinyurl.com/8dybpmhn : ₹510
+# HOW DOES AN IR SENSOR WORK?
+IR LED is one kind of transmitter that emits IR radiation.
+This LED has the appearance of a standard LED, and the radiation it emits is not visible to the human eye.
+An infrared transmitter is used to detect the radiation by the infrared receivers.
+These infrared receivers are available in photodiode form.
+IR Photodiode are different from regular photodiodes in that they only detect IR radiation.
+Different types of infrared receivers exist based on voltage, wavelength, package, and other factors.

+When used as an IR transmitter and receiver, the wavelength of the receiver must watch that of the transmitter.
+The transmitter is an infrared LED, and the receiver is an infrared photodiode.
+The infrared photodiode is activated by the infrared light produced by an infrared LED.
+The photodiode’s resistance and the change in output voltage are proportional to the amount of infrared light obtained.
+This is the IR sensor’s fundamental working principle.

+Once the infrared transmitter generates emission, when it arrives at the object & some of the emission will reflect toward the infrared receiver.
+The sensor output can be decided by the IR receiver depending on the intensity of the response.

 # GPIO

 x30[0] is an input pin from an IR Sensor from Side 1 for going straight.